CuriositySoftware/XcodeTargetGraphGen/README.md

 # XcodeTargetGraphGen

-XcodeTargetGraphGen is an open-source tool that helps you visualize the internal dependencies of your Xcode projects.
-It takes an .xcodeproj file and generates a dependency graph using the Mermaid diagram syntax.
-This can be incredibly useful for understanding the structure and dependencies of large and complex Xcode projects.
+XcodeTargetGraphGen is a Swift command line tool that analyzes .xcodeproj files to generate a visualization of module-level internal dependencies using Mermaid diagram syntax.
+It supports multiple package managers, providing a clear representation of the structure and dependencies in Xcode projects across various environments.
+This facilitates a deeper understanding of the organization of modules in complex projects.